-Sodium thiosulfate (STS) is a water-soluble thiol compound and acts as a chemical reducing agent.
-Delayed administration (4–8 h) of high dose STS (16–20 g/m²) protects against platinum-induced ototoxicity in animal models and in patients.
+PEDMARKTM(a unique formulation of sodium thiosulfate (STS)) is a water-soluble thiol compound and acts as a chemical reducing agent.
+Delayed administration (4–8 h) of high dose PEDMARKTM (16–20 g/m²) protects against platinum-induced ototoxicity in animal models and in patients.

-Currently STS is being studied by cooperative groups in two Phase 3 clinical studies of survival and reduction of ototoxicity, The Clinical Oncology Group Protocol ACCL0431 and SIOPEL 6.
+PEDMARKTM was studied by cooperative groups in two Phase 3 clinical studies of survival and reduction of ototoxicity, The Clinical Oncology Group Protocol ACCL0431 and SIOPEL 6.
 The cancers being studied in the two studies are very rare, although the burden of ototoxicity is disproportionate among affected children due to the efficacy of cisplatin in these diseases.
 The COG ACCL0431 protocol enrolled one of five childhood cancers typically treated with intensive cisplatin therapy, including newly diagnosed hepatoblastoma, germ cell tumor, osteosarcoma, neuroblastoma, and medulloblastoma.
-SIOPEL 6 is enrolling only hepatoblastoma patients.
+SIOPEL 6 enrolled only hepatoblastoma patients.

 Mechanism of Action

 SIOPEL 6 study, “A Multicenter Open Label Randomized Phase III Trial of the Efficacy of Sodium Thiosulfate in Reducing Ototoxicity in Patients Receiving Cisplatin Chemotherapy for Standard Risk Hepatoblastoma,” is being conducted by The International Childhood Liver Tumour Strategy Group, SIOPEL.
 The study was initiated in October 2007 and completed enrollment of 109 evaluable patients in December 2014.
-Patient recruitment has now been completed and the efficacy outcome based on audiometric results will be evaluated on an ongoing basis as each child reaches the age of 3.5 years.
+Efficacy outcome based on audiometric results were evaluated on an ongoing basis as each child reaches the age of 3.5 years.

 The primary objectives of the study are: